hopsoft/rails_standards/README.md

 ### Model Implementation

 Its generally a good idea to isolate different concerns into separate modules.
-We recommend using Concerns as outlined in [this blog post](http://37signals.com/svn/posts/3372-put-chubby-models-on-a-diet-with-concerns).
+Use concerns as outlined in [this blog post](http://37signals.com/svn/posts/3372-put-chubby-models-on-a-diet-with-concerns).

 ```
 |-project